ANCHOR – Selecting the Right Carpet

 Types of Carpet

-Carpet is constructed in several different ways, along with a variety of fibers.
-Understanding the strengths and differences of each will help you make the right choices for your lifestyle, home, and budget.
+Carpet is not one-size-fits all!
+In addition to several construction techniques you can choose from, carpets are made using a variety of fibers.
+Understanding the strengths and differences of each will help you make the right choice for your lifestyle, home, and budget.

 Cut Pile: One of the most popular constructions, cut pile achieves its durability through the type of fiber used, density of tufts, and the amount of twist in the yarn.
-Highly twisted yarn will hold its shape longer, making it a smart choice for high-traffic areas.
+Highly twisted yarn holds its shape longer, making it a smart choice for high-traffic areas.

-- Textured Plush – Decorative and versatile.
-Textured surfaces help hide footprints and vacuum marks.
-Add causal beauty to any room.
-The preferred style for busy households.
-A great carpet for the entire home.
+- Textured Plush – Decorative and versatile textured surfaces help hide footprints and vacuum marks while adding casual beauty to any room.
+Textured plush carpet is ideal for busy, high-traffic households.

-- Saxony – Refined surface.
-Works well with traditional interiors.
-Ideal for living and dining rooms.
+- Saxony – This refined surface works well in traditional living and dining rooms.

-- Friezé – Forms a “curly” textured surface because yarns are extremely twisted.
-Has an informal look.
-Helps minimize footprints and vacuum marks.
+- Friezé – Casual, informal frieze forms a “curly” textured surface with its twisted yarns.
+The unique texture helps minimize footprints and vacuum marks.

-Loop Pile: Here loops are the same height, creating a uniform look.
-This style generally lasts a long time in high-traffic areas.
-Many of today’s popular Berber styles are level loop styles with flecks of a darker color on a lighter background.
+Loop Pile: Same-height loops create a uniform look that holds up well in high-traffic areas.
+Many of today’s popular Berber styles are level-loop styles featuring flecks of a darker color on a lighter background.

-Multi-level loop pile: This style usually has two to three different loop heights to create pattern effects, while providing good durability and a more casual look.
+Multi-level loop pile: This style usually includes two to three different loop heights to create pattern effects, while providing good durability and a more casual look.

 Cut-loop pile: This carpet style combines cut and looped yarns.
 It provides a variety of surface textures, including sculptured effects of squares, chevrons, and swirls.
 The multi-color attribute is effective at hiding soil and stains.